-India has phased out production and consumption of CFCs, CTC and halons as of 1st January, 2010 except use of pharmaceutical grade CFCs in manufacturing of Metered Dose Inhalers (MDIs) for Asthma and Chronic Obstructive Pulmonary Diseases (COPD) patients.
-A total of 303 projects have been approved and funded by the Ex-Com of the MLF for Implementation of the Montreal Protocol.
-A total amount of US \$279,212,203 has been approved by the Ex-Com of the MLF to phase-out 58,980 ODP tonne of ODSs.
+India has phased out the production and consumption of CFCs, CTC and halons as of 1st January, 2010 (except use of pharmaceutical grade CFCs in manufacturing of Metered Dose Inhalers (MDIs) for Asthma and Chronic Obstructive Pulmonary Diseases (COPD) patients).
+India has also phased-out production and consumption of Methyl Chloroform and Methyl Bromide.
+A total of 379 projects have been approved and funded by the Ex-Com of the MLF for Implementation of the Montreal Protocol.
+A total amount of US 304,389,305 has been approved by the Ex-Com of the MLF to phase-out 47,693tonne of ODSs.

-Sector-wise Approved Projects as on 31.8.2014
+Sector-wise Approved Projects as on 31.8.2017